🔥 Google Sheets integration is live! Learn more

 For each Adalo user field (e.g. 'Full name', 'email' & 'Phone number') you can either import or filter it.
 For an imported field, you can set whether to map them to an existing field or create a new field.

 Make sure you import the 'Id' field, as we will use this to ensure the users we import into Airtable are kept in sync with any changes in Adalo.
 Import any other fields you want.
 Then click 'Save & Run'.

-Data Fetcher will create any fields that need to be created in the output table, then run the request and import the users from Adalo to Airtable.
-Adalo has a limit of 100 users per run, so Data Fetcher may need multiple runs in order to import all users.
+Data Fetcher will create the fields in the output table for any fields you mapped to 'New fields'.
+It will then run the request and import the users from Adalo to Airtable.
+Adalo has a limit of 100 users per run, so Data Fetcher may need to run on several pages in order to import all users.

-Finally, we want to ensure Data Fetcher can match up users in Adalo with records in Airtable, even if we move those records around.
-To do this, click 'Advanced settings' to open the advanced output settings.
+Finally, we want to ensure Data Fetcher can match up users in Adalo with records in Airtable, even if we move those records around in Airtable.
+Click 'Advanced settings' to open the advanced output settings.
 Then for Update Based on Field, select 'Id'.
 Then click 'Save'.